-Jessica sells most of the paper you need to make your prints.
-However, you must purchase paper from her during her working hours.
-Please write your name on each sheet of your good paper, on the back side
+Jessica sells the paper below that are bolded

+You must purchase paper from her during her working hours.

+Please write your name on each sheet of your good paper, on the back side and store in your locked print drawer.
--Arnhem - Good for proofing and editioning for Relief - it's economical and we use it a lot

--Stonehenge for proofing Relief - available at Bijan's and Curry's - it's increased in cost

--BFK Rives, white, cream, gray or warm golden colour - great for etching

--Somerset Satin White or Cream - great for relief and etching - better price than BFK

--Arches (good paper for relief and etching) - at Bijan's and Curry's - pricey

--various papers for screen will be discussed in class
+- Arnhem Good for proofing and editioning for Relief it's economical and we use it a lot - Stonehenge for proofing Relief available at Bijan's and Curry's it's increased in cost - BFK Rives, white, cream, gray or warm golden colour great for etching Expensive - Somerset Satin White- great for relief and etching better price than BFK - Arches (good paper for relief and etching) at Bijan's and Curry's pricey - Various papers for screen will be discussed in class